Understanding the Facts About Temporary Restraining Orders

 When a summons is issued in a divorce case in California, which occurs at the time the initial Petition of Dissolution is filed, there are provisions listed within the summons that automatically restrain either party from doing certain things with regard to their children and their property.
 These provisions are called automatic temporary restraining orders, often called ATROs by the courts and family law attorneys.
+In this article, we assist with understanding temporary restraining orders.

-These provisions are provided for in Family Code section 2040 and temporarily restrain the parties, in short:
+These provisions are provided in Family Code section 2040 and temporarily restrain the parties, in short, from:

 (d) For the purposes of this section: